JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Precautions for automated decision making
  **Considering necessity**
  Consider carefully if the decision really needs to be automated or if it should stay a decision made by a human.
 For this an in depth look at the damage of potential consequences is needed.
+The automation can help to contribute to decisionmaking quickly and if properly considered and developed can help to consider requests far faster and more precisely than humans could.
  <br />
  <br />

  **Implementing review systems**
  Create systems that allow for the inclusion of incorrect cases to improve the future output.
 For critical systems there should be training data that covers cases as extensively as possible before it is put to real use.
+Problematic cases should be inspected to find the difficulties the automated decisionmaking has and remedied.
+These cases can then be used in testing for the same or similar systems to improve future accuracy.
  <br />
  <br />